Is it Time to Ditch the Tradition of Eating Meat During Festivities?

 Christmas

 On December 25th comes the Christian festival that celebrates the birth of Jesus Christ, although today, it is also celebrated by many non-Christians as a mid-winter festival.
-Gifts are exchanged, a tree is brought into the house and decorated, there are candles, games, and a big feast.
+Gifts are exchanged, a tree is brought into the house and decorated, and there are candles, games, and a big feast.

 Commonly eaten is roast turkey or ham and pigs-in-blankets, which are sausages wrapped in bacon.
 Alongside these meats are mashed potatoes, roasted vegetables, stuffing, gravy, and cranberry sauce, followed by apple, pumpkin, or pecan pie.